 Exaltists believe the goal of humanity is to thus become God and since God is The Omniverse, our goal is to become The Omniverse.
 Exaltists do not subscribe to annihilation eschatology of any sort.
 In fact, what could be said about us right the given moment, is that we are using, consuming and becoming Earth itself.
 Exaltists will see to it that we do this for existence itself, by using, consuming and becoming The Omniverse.
 The end is that there is no end, things will continue to grow more complex and integrated over time.

-The reason why the heptagram is so admired by Exaltists is because Exaltists find that there are seven questions of divinity that can be fully answered.
+The reason why the decagram is so admired by Exaltists is because Exaltists find that there are ten questions of divinity that can be fully answered.
+Indeed, there are ten interrogative words in the English language, all used to ask descriptive questions of the divine.

-When is God?: Eternity.
+3 - When (time) is God?: Eternity.
 God has infinite time.

-Where is God?: Ubiquity.
+4 - Where (location) is God?: Ubiquity.
 God has infinite space.

-What is God?: Potency.
+5 - What (nature) is God?: Potency.
 God has infinite energy.

-Which does God choose?: Utility.
+6 - Which (options) does God choose?: Utility.
 God has infinite function.

-Why does God exist?: Generosity.
+7 - Why (reason) does God exist?: Generosity.
 God has infinite kindness.

-How did God exist?: Sagacity.
+8 - How (manner) does God exist?: Sagacity.
 God has infinite wisdom.

-Who is God?: Sovereignty.
+9 - Who (identity) is God?: Sovereignty.
 God has infinite unique characteristics.

 These were ordered as such to identify which one came first and which ones will exist last.